IQSS/dataverse/doc/sphinx-guides/source/contributor/index.md

 You're welcome to start your own working group, of course.
 We can help you get the word out.

+## GDCC

+The popularity of the Dataverse software has resulted in a continuously growing community with different needs and requirements.
+The Global Dataverse Community Consortium (GDCC) helps coordinate community efforts and sustain the software and community in the long term.
+Please consider contributing to GDCC by joining as an institutional member (<https://www.gdcc.io/members.html>).

 ## Artwork

 Surely we can put artistic talent to use.
 A contributor [drew cartoon animals chatting about Dataverse](https://github.com/IQSS/chat.dataverse.org/issues/18), for example.